wpswings/woo-refund-and-exchange-lite/readme.txt

 == Upgrade Notice ==

-= 4.3.5 - Released on 17 January 2024 =
+= 4.3.6 - Released on 28 February 2024 =
-* New : Latest WP(6.4.2) and WC(8.5.1) Compatibility
+* Refund Woocommerce Shipping on Refund Process.
-* Enhancement : Enhancement in attachement feature for view order message and refund.
+* Compatibility with the latest WP [6.4.3] and WC [8.6.1] Update